nest/nestml/doc/syntax.md

 The content of spike and current buffers can be used by just using their plain names.
 NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.

-> Currently there is support for GSL and exact integration.
-Elaborate!

 ## Dynamics and time evolution

 `update:` inside this block the current time can be accessed via the variable `t`